52454D434F/morce.codes-HUGO/content/posts/photo-organizer-project.md

 2. **Processing**: When a new photo is detected:
    - EXIF metadata is extracted to determine the capture date
    - If EXIF data is unavailable, file timestamps are used
+   - The photo is renamed to `yyyymmdd_hhmmss.ext` format (if date is available)
-   - The photo is checked against existing files for duplicates
+   - The photo is checked against existing files at the destination for duplicates
-   - Image quality is compared if duplicates are found
+3. **Duplicate Detection**:
+   - File sizes are compared first (fast optimization)
+   - If sizes match, MD5 hashes are compared to identify exact duplicates
+   - If hashes differ but filenames match, modification times are compared
-3. **Organization**: Photos are moved to appropriate year-based folders and renamed consistently
+4. **Organization**: Photos are moved to appropriate year-based folders (`YYYY/MM_Mmm/`) with consistent naming
+5. **Duplicate Handling**:
-4. **Duplicate Handling**: Exact duplicates are moved to a dedicated folder, while similar images are preserved with unique suffixes
+   - Exact duplicates are deleted or moved to `Duplicates/` folder based on configuration
+   - When files have different content but same name, the older file is kept in destination, newer file moved to Duplicates
+   - Before moving to Duplicates, checks if an identical file already exists there to prevent duplicate accumulation

 ## File Processing Logic